Racial diversity in United States schools: Affirmative action

 Affirmative Action policies began in the 1960s with Presidents John F. Kennedy and Lyndon B. Johnson, aiming to prevent discrimination and create diversity in school and work spaces.

-In 1978, Supreme Court case Regents of the University of California v.
-Bakke ruled that saving spaces in the school for Black students solely based on their race was unconstitutional.
+In 1978, the Supreme Court ruling in Regents of the University of California v.
+Bakke held that saving spaces in the school for black students based solely on their race was unconstitutional.
 The school had set aside 16 out of 100 seats for minority students to maintain diversity in the classroom and counter societal discrimination.
 While some judges maintained that the use of racial group as an admissions criterion was constitutional, others felt that it violated the 14th amendment.

-In 2003, a case regarding the University of Michigan's affirmative action policies confirmed the right of colleges and universities to use race as an admissions factor because it would create "a compelling interest in obtaining the educational benefits that flow from a diverse student body."
+In 2003, Grutter v.
+Bollinger, regarding affirmative action policies at the University of Michigan Law School, confirmed the right of colleges and universities to use race as an admissions factor, because it would create "a compelling interest in obtaining the educational benefits that flow from a diverse student body."
 The specific point system University of Michigan used to rate students was ruled in need of moderation, however.